Indio (TV series): Casting

-Filming
+Production

-Filming for the project began in September 2012, to give enough time for the production team to come up with elaborate sets, props and costumes for January 14, 2013 premiere.
-The production uses different filming locations.
-The series is shot primarily in the towns of Pagsanjan and Cavinti in the province of Laguna.
+Principal photography commenced in September 2012, The production used different filming locations.
+The series was shot primarily in the towns of Pagsanjan and Cavinti in the province of Laguna.
 The entire Spanish-era village was built along the banks of the Pagsanjan River in Pagsanjan especially for the series.
 It is where most of the "Pueblo" scenes are shot.
 The setup includes a church facade, the Spanish quarters (including the mansion of Juancho and Victoria Sanreal), and the village of the locals.
 Other locations include: Intramuros Manila, Inao-Awan, Lumot Lake in Cavinti, Laguna, Morong Park and Subic Bay Port in Subic, Zambales, Bolinao, Pangasinan and Tanay, Rizal.
-Filming locations were chosen by production designers Rodell Cruz and Jerran Ordinario.
+Filming locations were chosen by production designers, Rodell Cruz and Jerran Ordinario.
 Theater and independent film director Dennis Marasigan was hired as movement and crowd director.
-The production budget was reported to be at 50 million pesos, making the series as one of the most expensive drama series in local television history.
-The series is slated for 20 weeks run (98 episodes).
+The production budget was 50 million Philippine pesos, making the series as one of the most expensive drama series in Philippine television.
+The series was slated to air for twenty weeks consisting of 98 episodes.